Xander2103/PrulariaWebshop/README.md

 🛒 Prularia Webshop

 A full-stack webshop built in PHP 8 using a clean MVC architecture, developed during a Scrum-based team project.
-This project focuses on structured backend logic, maintainable code, and a strong user experience.
+This project focuses on structured backend logic, maintainable code, a strong user experience, and accessibility.

 📸 Preview
 🏠 Product Overview